burchfisher/Sentinel-2-orbit-viz/README.md

-# Sentinel-2 Orbit Visualization
+# Sentinel-2 Coverage Visualization

-An interactive HTML visualization of the tandem orbits of **Sentinel-2A** and **Sentinel-2B**, showing their cumulative swath coverage over a 7-day repeat cycle.
+An interactive HTML visualization of the tandem orbits of **Sentinel-2A** and **Sentinel-2B**, showing their cumulative swath coverage over a 7-day period.

 [![Sentinel-2 tandem orbit visualization](https://github.com/user-attachments/assets/e6a93b7c-77d5-4a78-b3be-3095a702af97)](https://burchfisher.github.io/Sentinel-2-orbit-viz/)